 - Section 3 (Acts Authorized): Section 3 specifically states the issues that the authorized individual may handle.
 You are required to describe the nature of the issues, the types of forms involved, and the periods of time you will give the representatives authority.
 After the period of time has expired you will need to file a new form to extend it.

 - Section 4 (CAF): CAF stands for centralized authorization file—this is where the IRS typically records all of its power of attorney agreements.
 There are certain uses for the IRS power of attorney agreement that does not require CAF such as a private letter ruling.

 - Section 5 (Authorized Acts): This section provides a detailed account of the acts you’ll allow your representative(s) to perform and the acts that they cannot.

 - Section 5(a): This will allow for your representatives to appoint other third parties to perform acts on your behalf.

 - Section 5(b): The “Specific Acts Not Authorized” section explicitly states what your representatives cannot do on your behalf.

 - Section 6 (Retention/Revocation of Prior POA): When you file Form 2848, it automatically revokes and overrides any previously filed 2848 Forms that include the same issues and time periods specified on the new form.
-If you wish to alter or make an addition to your form, check the box in this section so the previous form doesn’t get overwritten.
+If you wish to retain a prior power of attorney, you would check this section and include a copy of the 2848 you wish to retain.

-- Section 7(Signatures): Finally the form must be signed; if the form refers to a jointly filed tax form such as Form 1040, then your spouse must also fill out and sign their own Form 2848.
+- Section 7(Signatures): Finally, the form must be signed; if your spouse needs representation too, then your spouse must also fill out and sign their own Form 2848.